Thizz00/RPA-assistant/Readme.md

 - `MAX_TOKENS`: Maximum response length
 - `TEMPERATURE`: Response creativity

+⚠️ Important Note About Qwen Model
+Be careful when using qwen/qwen3-coder:free – this model has very restrictive rate limits.
+Although it may pass validation tests (short requests), it does not work well with real chat conversations due to very low token limits.

 ## 📝 License

 This project is licensed under the MIT License.